dijital20/pytexas-meetup25-diagrams-and-you/docs/07_sequence_diagram.md

         Cashier ->> Me: *Hands burger*
     ```

+For flows that are primarily linear and involving 8 entities or less, sequence diagrams are more useful than
-Sequence diagrams can also contain exception, decision, and repeat bits.
+flowcharts.
+Sequence diagrams can also contain loop, exception, and decision bits.